SAUCM™ Fellowship Program · Inaugural 2026 Cohort

 Continuous · Per-procedure minimums required

 Every procedure logged with supervision level, complexity, and supervisor attestation.
-System tracks progress to minimum requirements per Appendix D of the ACGME framework.
+System tracks progress to minimum requirements per Appendix D of the Medical Education Standard framework.

 💻